Argennon-Project/csgot/docs/intro.md

 }
 ```

-Now we use `StepMask` to right the `Partition` relation, which selects left or
+Now we use `StepMask` to write the `Partition` relation, which selects
-right side of the `input` array, with respect to the `pivotPosition`.
+left or right side of an `input` array, with respect to `pivotPosition`.

 ```go
 rel Partition<rightSide bool>(pivotPosition, input[]) out[] {